lKingslayer/Must-read-papers-on-3D-Graphs/README.md

 # Must-read-papers-on-3D-Graphs

 Most existing GNNs are designed within 2 dimensions.
-However, many real world problems such as particle dynamics, molecular dynamics, are situated in 3 dimensions, which makes most existing GNNs models unfeasible to tackle these problems in the real world.
-To the end, I gather a bunch of recent papers which mostly focous on the 3D Graphs and their applications for those who are interested or now researching on this topic.
+However, many real-world problems such as particle dynamics, and molecular dynamics, are situated in 3 dimensions, which makes most existing GNN models unfeasible to tackle these problems in the real world.
+To the end, I gathered a bunch of recent papers that mostly focus on 3D Graphs and their applications for those who are interested or now researching this topic.

 ## 3D models for molecular graphs

+### Physics-inspired models

 - Schütt, K.T., Kindermans, P.J., Sauceda, H.E., Chmiela, S., Tkatchenko, A. and Müller, K.R., 2017. **Schnet: A continuous-filter convolutional neural network for modeling quantum interactions**. arXiv preprint arXiv:1706.08566. [paper](https://arxiv.org/abs/1706.08566).